ElijahStory/Lab8-Elijah-Story/README.md

 - Here is the link to the video for the sound sensor.
 [Sound sensor](https://photos.app.goo.gl/k5L6Rtpti5GeLmVY8)
 - I got it to work a little bit better, but it still can not “hear” a snap of the fingers.
 - It would have been very covenant to just have the sound board next to the LED hidden inside the dome.

+## #3

+## #4
+- I think that the RGB + Button code from lab7 is already efficient.
+You can add any RGB color value to the array and it will not break anything.
+The code also uses variables to control how fast the light fades.
+I also used a function to set the pin values to help keep the code a little cleaner.